gerbauz/tflite-micro-arc-examples/README.md

 Run the downloaded installer and follow the instructions to set up the toolchain on your platform.

-Please consider that currently can be only build and run on Linux machines, so you need to install Linux version of MWDT.
+Please consider that the examples can be only built and run on Linux machines, so you need to install Linux version of MWDT.

 ### ARC EM Software Development Platform (ARC EM SDP)